Streampunk/arachnid/README.md

 Headers that deal with parallel threads, present in requests and responses unless otherwise specified.

 * `Arachnid-NextByThread` - Response only.
 Given the number of threads being used to transport the media, the timestamp of the next grain that this thread should request.
-For example, with 5 threads, the value of `Arachnid-NextByThread` will be `Arachnid-OriginTimeStamp` plus 5 times `Arachnid-GrainDuration`.
+For example, with 5 threads, the value of `Arachnid-NextByThread` will be `Arachnid-PTPOrigin` plus 5 times `Arachnid-GrainDuration`.
 * `Arachnid-ThreadNumber` - Thread number for this request - zero-based.
 * `Arachnid-TotalConcurrent` - Number of threads making requests for this content.
 * `Arachnid-ClientID` - An identifier for the client making requests, used so that a server can provided consistent timestamps across multiple threads at the start of a session.